CuttingEEG/EEG101CommunityFramework/docs/responsibility.md

 There are growing concerns about the criteria used to evaluate scientific projects and the promises made in relation to them.
 Many assessment bodies still rely on narrow metrics—such as journal impact factor or h-index—that fail to capture the breadth and nuance of academic careers.
 This focus discourages interdisciplinary, collaborative, and open-science approaches.

-Adopting broader research evaluation procedures and metrics, as recommended by the Coalition for Advancing Research Assessment ([CoARA](https://coara.eu/){:target="_blank"}), is key to creating a more open, equitable, and ethically grounded research culture.
-Criteria that value transparency, data sharing, and open-source development can strengthen the robustness, reliability, and social relevance of scientific findings.
-Embracing these more comprehensive measures can help foster integrity, encourage collaboration, and ultimately benefit both the scientific community and society at large.
+Adopting broader research evaluation procedures and metrics recommended by the Coalition for Advancing Research Assessment ([CoARA](https://coara.eu/){:target="_blank"}) is key to creating a more open, equitable, and ethically grounded research culture.
+Criteria that value transparency, data sharing, and open-source development can strengthen scientific findings' robustness, reliability, and social relevance.
+Embracing these more comprehensive measures can help foster integrity, encourage collaboration, and ultimately benefit the scientific community and society.

 ///